mslot/Bl0g.Infrastructure/README.md

    		<DockerfileRunArguments>--network bl0g_network</DockerfileRunArguments>
 	</PropertyGroup>

 in the Bl0g.Migrations.Console csproj file.
+This network is created by the docker-compose file.

 If you want to run it as a normal console application, apply the docker host ip.